fkoehler42/web-scraper-notify/README.md

 ### Linux

-Linux/BSD systems rely on `notify-send` program.
-It is not shipped with web-scraper-notify executable so it's on you to check if it's installed on your system and to do so if not.
+Linux/BSD systems rely on `notify-send` executable.
+It is not shipped with web-scraper-notify executable so it's on you to install it on your system.
+It's available under `libnotify-bin` package.
-Note: Popular user friendly distributions like Ubuntu include it by default.
+Note: Ubuntu includes it by default.